alifarhat40/bioacme/README.md

 `-i` indicates the intermediate directory to store intermediate probability landscapes at each intermediate steps during the calculation.

+## Examples
+On the `examples` directory, you can find some usage examples taken from the original fortran package.
+The programs are called exactly the same when invoked by this python wrapper, so the examples should work without any modification.

 ## Python interface

 <!-- [TODO] -->